tilezen/vector-datasource/docs/README.md

 * [display-tiles.md](display-tiles.md) - Display vector tiles in a map in Tangram, MapboxGL, D3, and other frameworks.
 * [layers.md](layers.md) - Layers in the vector tile service detailed incuding available `kind` values and other tags.
 * [data-sources.md](data-sources.md) - Where does Mapzen's data come from?
+* [disputed-features.md](disputed-features.md) - How we handle dynamic viewpoints for disputed features.
 * [http-status-codes.md](http-status-codes.md) - HTTP status codes.
 * [attribution.md](attribution.md) - Giving credit where credit is due, and the data licence requires it.